septiannaim/septiannaim/README.md

 ## About Me

-I'm an Android Developer with a passion for technology, high spirits in programming, and a relentless drive for improving organizational skills.
+I'm an student information technology with a passion for technology, high spirits in programming, and a relentless drive for improving organizational skills.

 - 🚀 Experienced in Java, C++, Dart , and Kotlin.
 - 💻 Regularly coding apps and games for continuous skill development.